gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 covered in [how it works](webgl-how-it-works.html).

 To use a varying we need to declare matching varyings in both a vertex and fragment shader.
-We set the varying in the vertex shader with some value per vertex.
-When WebGL draws pixels it will interpolate between those values and pass them to the corresponding varying in the fragment shader
+We set the *out* varying in the vertex shader with some value per vertex.
+When WebGL draws pixels it will optionallinterpolate between those values and pass them to the corresponding *in* varying in the fragment shader

 Vertex shader

+    #version 300 es

-    attribute vec4 a_position;
+    in vec4 a_position;

     uniform vec4 u_offset;

-    +varying vec4 v_positionWithOffset;
+    +out vec4 v_positionWithOffset;

     void main() {
       gl_Position = a_position + u_offset;